juliourena/juliourena.github.io/_posts/2021-07-01-BYOPython_EN.md

 ```

-I compiled the code using x86, same as Dropbox python38.dll and execute it, but when it calls **Py_Initialize()** it crash, with the error: **"ModuleNotFoundError: No module named 'encoding'**.
+I compiled the code using x86, same as Dropbox python38.dll, and execute it, but when it calls **Py_Initialize()** it crashes, with the error: **"ModuleNotFoundError: No module named 'encoding'**.

 ![image](https://user-images.githubusercontent.com/29603107/124183945-e9ec9180-da86-11eb-8d09-8bf1f357c39c.png)

 Ok ok, when I'm using Python, I typically solve this issue with **pip install ModuleName**, but how I'm supposed to do this here?

-I went into Python website and download the original [Python Windows embeddable package](https://www.python.org/ftp/python/3.9.6/python-3.9.6-embed-amd64.zip) to see if my code works and if the issue it's related to the Dropbox DLL.
-After unzipping [Python Windows embeddable package](https://www.python.org/ftp/python/3.9.6/python-3.9.6-embed-amd64.zip) on C:\Python38, I changed the DLL PATH to C:\Python38\python38.dll and run my code:
+I went into the Python website and download the original [Python Windows embeddable package](https://www.python.org/ftp/python/3.9.6/python-3.9.6-embed-amd64.zip) to see if my code works and if the issue it's related to the Dropbox DLL.
+After unzipping [Python Windows embeddable package](https://www.python.org/ftp/python/3.9.6/python-3.9.6-embed-amd64.zip) on C:\Python38, I changed the DLL PATH to C:\Python38\python38.dll and ran my code:

 ![image](https://user-images.githubusercontent.com/29603107/124184103-1a343000-da87-11eb-9dab-209640fe649c.png)